 However, why are our larger web pages loading faster than the smaller Fiori pages that are only rendering numbers and text?
 Are we using some super fast backend?
 Hardly.
 We like our web host, but it is no top end setup.
 If we wanted to invest more money per month, we could get the speed faster, at a quite small cost.
-We could for instance move towards a dedicated server at our current host.
-That would increase the hardware available to fulfil requests.
+We could, for instance, move towards a dedicated server at our current host.
+That would increase the hardware available to fulfill requests.

-The issue that we see is that no one is fact checking SAP and publishing the results.
+The issue that we see is that no one is fact-checking SAP and publishing the results.
 Therefore SAP marketing is sitting there proposing a virtually unlimited number claims which go unchallenged.
-If SAP’s claims were true, then it would be annihilating an open sources configuration that is common for the vast majority of websites.
-But it doesn’t, it fact, it loses to it.
+If SAP’s claims were true, then it would be demolishing an open source configuration that is common for the vast majority of websites.
+But it doesn’t; in fact, it loses to it.

 Financial Bias Disclosure